Staff & Board

 • Mental Health Counselor, Lake WA Institute of Technology

-• Sara Coates, Director
+• Sara Cotes, Director

 • Legal Advocate, DAWN